atperry7/pup_gearswap/README.md

 - [x] Update Readme with better format
 - [ ] Test cycle commands for various Mode and Styles
 - [ ] Test Auto Maneuvers with new toggle feature
-- [ ] Create better gear sets with better variables
+- [ ] Create better gear sets with better variable names
 - [ ] Improve the functionality of the Predict Function
 - [ ] Update gearsets with better naming convention
 - [ ] Set up gearsets for different Modes/Styles to offer more options for a puppet